biome-sh/biome/components/docs-chef-io/content/habitat/running_biome_servers.md

 sudo useradd -g bio hab
 ```

 Finally, you will need to wire Biome up to your systems init system.
-This may be SysVinit, SystemD, runit, etc. The details will be different for each system, but in the end, you must call `bio sup run`.
+This may be SysVinit, systemd, runit, etc. The details will be different for each system, but in the end, you must call `bio sup run`.

-### Running under SystemD
+### Running under systemd

-A basic SystemD unit file for Biome might look like this.
+A basic systemd unit file for Biome might look like this.
 This assumes that you have already created the `hab` user and group, as instructed above, and that your `bio` binary is linked to `/bin/bio`.

 ```toml
     [Unit]